Snorri Guðjónsson

 Snorri Steinn Guðjónsson (born 17 October 1981) is a former Icelandic handball player and the current coach of Iceland men's national handball team.
 He also played for the Icelandic national team, winning the silver medal at the 2008 Summer Olympics and the bronze at the 2010 European Championships.

 Snorri has previously played for TV Grosswallstadt, GWD Minden, Rhein-Neckar Löwen and GOG.

 He is the son of former sports journalist Guðjón Guðmundsson.

+At the 2026 European Championship he guided Iceland to a 4th place, losing to Denmark in the semifinal and Croatia in the third place playoff.
+Later the same year he extended his contract with Iceland until after the 2032 Olympics.